 While the above tips may be helpful for people who are poor at time management or organisational skills, there can also be other causes for procrastination.
 People who suffer from mental health issues such as depression or ADHD should work with a trained mental health professional to find out and address the underlying cause of their procrastination.

 Speak to a Singapore-registered Psychologist or Counsellor via video-call on the DA app.
-Each session is for a duration of 60 minutes, all calls are confidential and end-to-end encrypted.
+All calls are confidential and end-to-end encrypted, so you can be confident on your privacy.